gpmd/playbook/_posts/pages/2014-03-11-how-to-edit-the-playbook.md

 1. Browse to the `_posts/pages/` directory and click "New File".
 2. Where it says "Untitled" enter a page name.
 3. Delete the sample content and enter your own content.
 4. Click on the "Meta Data" icon and enter a "Permalink".
-For example, if your page is called "My Page" you would enter "my-page/" as your permalink, then click "Done".
+For example, if your page is called "My Page" you would enter "my-page" as your permalink, then click "Done".
 5. Finally, click the "Save" floppy disk icon and then click "Commit".

 ## Editing Pages